Hong Kong is a fast-paced working environment and is a global hub for sectors such as business, architecture, design, journalism and media.

 - Previous Outward Mobility experience with the University

-All students selected to participate in the programme will be required to attend the pre-departure briefing session which will take place in August 2017.
+All students selected to participate in the programme will be required to attend the pre-departure briefing sessions which will take place on Wednesday 28 February and Wednesday 28 March.

 For further advice on security and visiting Hong Kong, please see the Foreign Travel Advice – Hong Kong on the government’s website.